Managing a BSCFC Team

 Before the start of each season team managers are provided with a standard set of kit and equipment for the forthcoming season.
 New kit is usually distributed at the Kit Handout Meetings which are held in the Mitre Suite at the R & D Risk Advisors UK Stadium on the evenings of the last Monday and Tuesday before the season begins.

 Look after our kit, e.g. each match ball costs the Club £25!
-Keep our storage rooms tidy & locked, and ensure goals, nets and corner flags are looked after.
+Keep our storage rooms tidy & locked, and ensure goals, nets and corner flags are looked after and correctly packed away.
 Don’t leave kit lying around unused in your garage.
 Over the past few seasons we reckon we’ve provided sufficient sets of nets to host the World Cup tournament.
 Where have they all gone?
 Only the managers know…

 Kit allocation per team